In this article:

 If you integrated with a PagerDuty service, click Enter integration key on the confirmation page, paste the key that you copied when you integrated the service, and click Confirm.
 You are then returned to the PagerDuty page, and the installation is complete.

-Tip: To uninstall the app, click Uninstall on the PagerDuty page.
+Tip: To uninstall the app, click Uninstall on the PagerDuty app installation in Marketplace.
 The process completes in a few seconds with a confirmation message.

 Step 3: Set up alert rules in SecurityScorecard

-- On the PagerDuty page, select Create my own rule.
+- On the PagerDuty app installation page, select Create my own rule.

-- On the Rules page, set up a rule:
+- On the Rules page, click Create rule.

 - Name the rule.